Seminar 1/72 U-2C

 The quality of the Academy/Seminar kit is reasonably good I think.
 It's a fairly simple kit, with only a few main components and not too many smaller parts.
 I have never read any negative comments on the shape, so it seems there are no big problems there, except the flat canopy.
 The panel line scribing is done nicely, and so far I haven't found obvious errors.
 The kit has two sets of intakes (small U-2A and bulged U-2C), two different optional spines, and optional small slipper tanks.
 This allows about any early U-2 version to be built.
 The wings show some warpage.
 The fuselage has a large number of sink marks.
 The rear half of the vertical tail is much too thick, ending in a very overscale trailing edge.
 I guess the original Airfix single-piece tail is better in that respect.
 A contrail-checking mirror is not included.
 Two Q-bay hatches are included: one that strangely lacks any camera openings, and a bulged one without windows as used in the UK for tests of the Advanced Location Strike System.
 The canopy has a strange pimple in the middle of the canopy.
 More serious is that the canopy is too flat.
 Some parts and the sprues have some flash, but nothing too serious.
 The decals look pretty bad.
 During construction I found some small errors; refer to the build report below for these.

-I performed some measurements of the kit's dimensions.
+I performed a few measurements of the kit's dimensions.
 Fuselage length between the tip of the nose and the exhaust edge should be 203.4 mm according to the fuselage station plan in the Aerofax book, and I measured around 201.5 mm.
 A 1% error is quite acceptable I think.
 The fuselage width between the flaps scaled out within 0.5 mm, pretty good too.

 Other U-2 models